ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

 Now deploy the changes with `sudo nixos-rebuild switch`, and the helix editor will be installed.
-You can test it with the `helix` command.
+You can test it with the command `helix`.

 ### 5. Add Custom Cache Mirror

 To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.

-In the old NixOS configuration, other cache sources can be added through `nix-channel` command, but Nix Flakes avoids using any system-level configuration and environment variables as far as possible to ensure that its build results are not affected by the environment(environment independent).
+In the old NixOS configuration, other cache sources can be added through `nix-channel` command, but Flakes avoids using any system-level configuration and environment variables as far as possible to ensure that its build results are not affected by the environment(environment independent).
 Therefore, to customize the cache image source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
 The example is as follows:

 ```nix